 In November, the world’s largest concentration of bald eagles can be found on the shores of the Chilkat River near Haines.
 Over 3,000 eagles gather to eat salmon.

-To get to Haines, you can fly or take a ferry from Juneau.
+To get to Haines, fly or take a ferry from Juneau.
 You will not want to pass up on one of the best places to visit in Alaska for wildlife!

-Other wildlife to keep an eye out for include Dall sheep, mountain goats, ravens, owls, harbor seals, wolves, and more!
+Other wildlife include Dall sheep, mountain goats, ravens, owls, harbor seals, wolves, and more!

 Do not plan on seeing bears during winter in Alaska.
 They begin hibernating by late November and do not emerge until late March or early April.